 Even though our relationship has become stronger over the last five years since we've become parents to three incredible kids, I know what we once had will never again be effortless or easy.

 I thought I was ready for the endless sleepless nights, because I had my first child a mere week after my own college graduation.
-I was already used to pulling all nighters or getting up at 4:00 a.m. to write out essays I'd procrastinated finishing for too long.
+I was already used to pulling all nighters or getting up at 4:00 a.m. to write out essays I'd procrastinated on finishing for too long.
 I was used to stress.
 I was used to an unpredictable schedule.
-If this was the life my husband and I were already used to, I figured our transition into parenthood wouldn’t phase our relationship too much.
+If this was the life my husband and I were already used to, I figured our transition into parenthood wouldn’t faze our relationship too much.
 Obviously, I was wrong.

 To be honest, our marriage was never the same as it was before we had kids.
 It had changed almost the moment our son was placed in my arms.
 So had we.

 The exhaustion of new parenthood, however, was not the sort of exhaustion I was used to.
 It was deeper and more physically and emotionally consuming.
-The energy I used to be put toward my relationship with my husband was sapped up by the demands of new motherhood, and then some.
+The energy I used to put toward my relationship with my husband was sapped up by the demands of new motherhood, and then some.
 Even though my days at home with our newborn were lonely, I hardly had any desire to talk to my husband at the end of the day when he came home.
 I was too spent from caring for our son.

 Not only did I not want to talk about my own day or even hear about his, I didn’t have the energy to communicate at all.
 I was used to my husband always intuitively knowing what I needed, but now that I was a mother, it seemed like everything had changed overnight.
 I wasn’t even entirely sure what my needs were, but I knew they weren’t being fulfilled.
 I had to learn to really communicate for the first time, which was no easy task while I was simultaneously struggling with the steep learning curve of parenthood.

 I have to consciously remember to take care of my marriage, to remember to look at my husband as the person I love, not just my parenting partner.